-Cottage Classics are appealing small buildings, normal buildings from an earlier era reinvented and adapted for life today.
-We offer designs and construction drawings to build them.
+Cottage Classics are appealing small buildings, normal buildings from earlier times reinvented and adapted for life today.
+We offer designs and plans for their construction.

-The buildings are suitable for a variety of purposes, from a backyard cottage or studio office, to weekend getaway, or a smaller home for those wanting to downsize.
+The buildings are suitable for many purposes, from a backyard cottage, studio office, weekend getaway, or a smaller home for people who want to downsize.

-Grounded by America's historic building traditions the designs bridge a gap and recover the appeal of our earlier buildings.
-They are well proportioned, handsome, historically competent, and affordable.
-Many people would love to build a small cottage like this, but feel thwarted by the conventional custom design and construction process.
+Designs are grounded by America's historic building traditions and bridge a gap to recover the elusive appeal of our earlier buildings.
+They are well-proportioned, handsome, historically competent, and affordable.
+Many of us would love to build a small cottage like this, but are thwarted by the expensive custom design and construction process.
 Standard designs for appealing small buildings and prefabricated options remain surprisingly limited.

 Our designs are not reproductions of specific buildings, but recreations of historic types.
-We combine features seen in many good models of a specific type and era.
-The designs, however, are consistent and convincing-- not cartoons of historic precedents.
+We combine features found in the best models of a specific type and era.
+The designs are consistent and convincing-- not cartoons of historic precedents.

-Our view, reinforced by years of restoring and adapting historic buildings, is that once the original character of a building is fully realized its integrity makes quite an impact.
-Our historic buildings have a strong presence— at once fresh and timeless.
+Our view, after decades of restoring and renovating historic buildings, is that when the original character of a building can be fully realized its integrity is quite pleasing.
+Restored historic buildings have a strong presence— at once fresh and timeless.

 Small accessory buildings for single family homes have become popular again.
-For decades backyard accessory buildings like a carriage house garage or home office were outlawed by land use ordinances.
-The demographic shift to smaller households, more people working from home, aging in place, and increased demand for affordable housing have pushed cities to reassess the benefits of accessory buildings and to allow them again.
+For decades backyard accessory units like a carriage house garage or home office were outlawed by land use ordinances.
+The demographic shift in the U.S. to smaller households, more people working from home, aging-in-place, and increased demand for affordable housing have all pushed cities to reassess the benefits of accessory buildings and to allow their construction.

-Building a detached backyard cottage suitable for a couple is now possible in many cities.
-This will make it easier for younger and older people to live near families and stay in neighborhoods where they could no longer afford to buy.
-Unfortunately, we find few examples of new cottages that are well-integrated into historic neighborhoods.
-Many close-in neighborhoods were built during the streetcar era (1900-1925).
-If new accessory buildings were designed to complement houses of this period they would surely fit in better.
+Building a detached backyard cottage for a single person or couple is now possible in many cities.
+This makes it easier for younger and older people to live near families and in neighborhoods where they once resided but could not afford at today's prices.
+Unfortunately, we see very few new accessory units that integrate well into historic neighborhoods.
+Close-in residential areas in many U.S. cities were built during the streetcar era (1900-1925).
+If new cottages and outbuildings better fit the houses of this period the neighborhood's character would be preserved.

 We are told Americans of the boomer generation are now retiring at the rate of ten thousand a day.
-Many of them are considering how they can adapt their existing homes to age in place.
-In cities like Seattle detached accessory cottages are allowed if the parcel remains owner-occupied with owner living in either the house or cottage.
-This avoids problems typical of multi-family zones, and keeps the single-family character of neighborhood intact.
+Many of them are considering how they can adapt their existing homes to age-in-place.
+In cities like Seattle detached accessory cottages are allowed if the parcel remains owner-occupied with the owner living in either the house or cottage.
+The elegance of this simple solution is that it avoids many problems of absent and unresponsive owners typical of multi-family zones, and supports the single-family character of neighborhood.

-Backyard cottages are usually limited to 800-900 square feet.
+Backyard cottages are often limited to 800-900 square feet.
 If well-organized this is adequate for a couple or single person.
 Downsizing does not mean reducing one's quality of life.
-Living in a shipshape cottage could be more fun, efficient, and easier to care for than a big house.
-We could live a larger life in a smaller home.
+Living in a shipshape cottage could be more fun, efficient, and its care easier than a big house.
+It is possible to live a larger life in a smaller home.

-Working within the conventions to produce a custom building of this size could seem a lengthy and expensive process.
+Building a custom cottage could be a lengthy and expensive venture.
 Professional services required to develop the design and construction documents are time-consuming.
-For some people, taking advantage of good historic precedents in stock plans could be a better option.
+For many people a better option could be a stock plan that takes advantage of good historic precedents.

-In response to emerging trends we are developing a variety of new designs for cottages and other small buildings based on historic types.
+In response to emerging trends we are developing a variety of new designs for small houses and other buildings based on historic types.
 Here is a sampling.
 Let us know if you are interested in more information.

 This simple garden cottage is intended as a comfortable home for a single person.
 Design is based on the iconic New England half-Cape, but with an open plan and bright interior.
 The living space includes a kitchenette, bed alcove, bath and laundry.
 Footprint and building size comply with typical land use requirements for backyard cottages.
 This design can also be prefabricated as a kit, and shipped to the site.

 This two car (25' x 26') garage with studio apartment above is modeled on a converted barn with loft.
-These were common features in backyards and along alleys once automobiles became popular, circa 1900-1920.
+These were common features in backyards and along alleyways once automobiles became popular, circa 1900-1920.
 Upstairs apartment includes a kitchenette, bedroom alcove and bath.
-There is a separate entrance from the garage with an enclosed stair.
+It has a separate entrance from the garage with an enclosed stair.
 The design could make a nice home office, guest retreat, or apartment.
 Car Barn can also be built with a one-story shop/studio addition, as seen in drawing.

-This romantic English cottage is modeled on 1920s period revival houses found in our streetcar suburbs.
+This romantic English cottage is modeled on 1920s period revival houses found in streetcar suburbs.
 The building footprint is only 29 by 30 feet and can fit a small parcel.
 Living, dining and kitchen are on the main floor with two bedrooms and baths above.
-Scheme includes an optional one-story "library addition" with vaulted ceilings, bath and closets that could double as a master suite.
+Scheme includes an optional "library addition" on first floor with vaulted ceilings, bath and closets that could double as a master suite.